syahdeini/nietzsche/README.md

 CLV calculator build on top of sanic framework<br>
 port : 7787

-# How this microprocess work
+# How this microservice work
 ![Process](images/process.png)